kranzky/insoluble/folly.md

 As the trio continued their search for the clockwork doll, Arthur suddenly spoke up, his voice tense, "I've been blind, but he's been here for plenty of weeks, if not less."

 "Daybreak terribly flustered me," Arthur admitted, his voice shaking slightly as the group continued to explore the mansion.
 Julie, sensing his unease, reassured him, "We'll get through this together, just like we always do."
 Mike chimed in, "Just think of it like we're plunging into a limited world of computing fiction and art."
 The trio shared a brief smile, finding comfort in the familiar camaraderie despite the eerie atmosphere that surrounded them.

-Exposition;8:Arthur FOUND SMIRK

-Dialogue;10:Julie REPLY QUESTION

-Exposition;6:MIKE SHRUG

-Exposition;12:GROUP CONTINUED SEARCH

-Exposition;14:PASSAGEWAY NARROWING DARKER

-"Is it just me, or does it feel like this fool of a machine is playing games with us?"
-Arthur showed a hint of annoyance, tugging at his jacket.
-Julie couldn't help but smirk at Arthur's comment and replied, "Do you really think it is the machine's doing?"
-Mike, unsure of what to make of the situation, merely shrugged in response.
-Undeterred, the group continued their search for the clockwork doll through the mansion.
-As they ventured further, they noticed the passageway becoming narrower and darker, heightening their sense of unease.

 As Arthur, Mike, and Julie proceeded deeper into the mansion, their minds wandered to the various distractions of their lives, such as hardware, sausages, mathematics, whiskey, and vegetables.